 The Rottweiler has an extremely broad head and wide-set dark eyes that slope somewhat upwards towards the outside corners.
-Black noses are preferred, but shades of tan coloring (“saddles”) are acceptable, high-set triangular ears that are thick and strong-boned.
+Black noses are preferred, but shades of tan coloring (“saddles”) are acceptable, and high-set triangular ears that are thick and strong-boned.
 Dropping ears and/or prick ears disqualify a dog from being shown.

 Dewclaws are sometimes removed, Medium-sized eyes for the size of the head with dark rims and oval-shaped rather than round.

 The muzzle is broad, with a pronounced stop (the point where the skull rises to meet the foreface).

 The lips should be full yet tight, black in color, and the neck is thick and muscular.